paul-buerkner/thurstonianIRT/README.md

 library(thurstonianIRT)
 ```

-As a simple example consider a data set of 4 blocks of items each
+As a simple example consider a data set of 4 blocks each containing 3
-containing 3 items (i.e., triplets) for which we have data of 100
+items (i.e., triplets) answered by 100 participants.
-participants:

 ``` r
 data("triplets")